Lir: Gaelic references

 Lir is a key character in the mythological story The Children of Lir; however, it is not definitely established whether this is the same person as Manannán's father or a different Lir.
 The Lir in this story was the rival of Bodb Dearg for the kingship of the Tuatha Dé Danann after their retreat into the fairy mounds.
 In order to appease Lir, Bodb gave one of his daughters to marry him, Aeb.
-She bore him four children, one girl, Fionnuala, and three sons, Aed and twins, Fiachra and Conn.
+The couple had four children, one girl, Fionnuala, and three sons, Aed and twins, Fiachra and Conn.

 Aebh died and, not wanting the children to remain motherless, Bodb sent another of his daughters, Aoife, to marry Lir.
 Aoife grew jealous of the children and cursed them to live as swans for 900 years.

 As Allod the "all-famous," Lir is listed as the father of Crofhind the Chaste in the Metrical Dindshenchas.

 In the poem "Baile Suthain Sith Eamhain" Midir is named as the father of Lir and grandfather of Manannan.
 A son of Lir is named as Lodan in The Adventures of Art son of Conn.